Skip to main content

 • Clinical fluid accumulation: pleural effusion, ascites, periorbital edema

-• Rapid, labored breathing (respiratory rate > 30/min) or SpO₂ < 92%
+• Rapid, labored breathing (respiratory rate > 30/min) or SpOโ‚‚ < 92%

-• Hematocrit rise ≥ 20% from baseline with rapid platelet decline
+• Hematocrit rise โ‰ฅ 20% from baseline with rapid platelet decline

 If any red flag symptom is present, proceed directly to the nearest DHA-licensed emergency department.
 Do not wait for serological test results.
-Dengue with warning signs can progress to severe dengue within 24–48 hours.
+Dengue with warning signs can progress to severe dengue within 24โ€“48 hours.

 Patient FAQ & Clinical Guidance

-Q1: What exactly does the Dengue Fever IgG & IgM ICT Test detect, and why are both antibodies measured together?
+1. What exactly does the Dengue Fever IgG & IgM ICT Test detect, and why are both antibodies measured together?

 This rapid immunochromatographic cassette simultaneously detects IgM antibodies indicating acute or recent primary dengue infection and IgG antibodies signaling past exposure, secondary infection, or convalescent-phase immunity from a single 2 mL serum sample.
 Measuring both immunoglobulins together enables clinicians to distinguish primary dengue (IgM-positive, IgG-negative) from secondary dengue (both IgM and IgG positive), which carries a significantly higher risk of progression to severe dengue with plasma leakage and hemorrhagic manifestations.
 This differentiation is clinically critical because secondary dengue warrants closer monitoring of hematocrit, platelet count, and hemodynamic status.

-Q2: When is the optimal time to get tested for dengue antibodies after fever onset?
+2. When is the optimal time to get tested for dengue antibodies after fever onset?

 The optimal testing window for dengue IgM seroconversion is between day 3 and day 7 after fever onset, when IgM antibodies become reliably detectable by immunochromatographic assay in over 90% of primary dengue cases.
-Testing too early (day 1–2) may yield a false-negative IgM result because the adaptive humoral immune response has not yet produced sufficient antibody titers.
-If dengue is strongly suspected within the first 48 hours of fever, your physician may recommend paired testing — an NS1 antigen or RT-PCR test for the viremic phase, followed by this IgG & IgM ICT panel on day 4–5 for serological confirmation.
+Testing too early (day 1โ€“2) may yield a false-negative IgM result because the adaptive humoral immune response has not yet produced sufficient antibody titers.
+If dengue is strongly suspected within the first 48 hours of fever, your physician may recommend paired testing โ€” an NS1 antigen or RT-PCR test for the viremic phase, followed by this IgG & IgM ICT panel on day 4โ€“5 for serological confirmation.

-Q3: What does a positive IgG with negative IgM result actually mean for my health status?
+3. What does a positive IgG with negative IgM result actually mean for my health status?

 A positive IgG with negative IgM pattern on this ICT panel indicates past dengue virus exposure with immunological memory, suggesting you have recovered from a prior dengue infection and are no longer in the acute phase of illness.
-This serological profile is commonly seen in individuals who reside in or have traveled to dengue-endemic regions, including parts of Asia, Africa, and Latin America.
-Importantly, this past-exposure pattern means you possess serotype-specific immunity to the infecting dengue serotype but remain susceptible to the other three serotypes — and any subsequent infection with a different serotype carries an elevated risk of antibody-dependent enhancement (ADE) and severe dengue.
+This serological profile is commonly seen in individuals who reside in or have traveled to dengue-endemic regions including parts of Asia, Africa, and Latin America.
+This past-exposure pattern means you possess serotype-specific immunity to the infecting dengue serotype but remain susceptible to the other three serotypes โ€” and any subsequent infection with a different serotype carries an elevated risk of antibody-dependent enhancement (ADE) and severe dengue.
+Patients with this serological pattern should maintain mosquito bite prevention measures and inform their physician of their immune history when presenting with new febrile symptoms.

-UAE Regulatory Compliance
+Regulatory Compliance & Data Protection

 Check Insurance Coverage Instantly